Tajiks in Uzbekistan

 Tajiks in Uzbekistan are ethnic Tajiks residing in the Republic of Uzbekistan.
-Tajiks in Uzbekistan are currently one of the second largest ethnic communities in Uzbekistan.
-Tajiks are considered one of the Iranian peoples.
-Most are Sunni Muslims and, according to government estimates, ethnic Tajiks make up 1.7 million people (4.8% of the population) as of January 1, 2021.
-For most Tajiks, both Uzbek and Russian are the primary languages of communication.
-Unlike other ethnic groups in Uzbekistan, Tajiks are the indigenous population of the region.
-Tajiks have long inhabited the eastern regions of Uzbekistan.

-According to unofficial hypotheses the number of Tajiks in Uzbekistan ranges from 8 to 11 million.
-While the precise number of Tajiks in Uzbekistan is debated, it is agreed upon that they are the second largest ethnic group in Uzbekistan after Uzbeks.
+Tajiks are the second largest ethnic group in Uzbekistan.
+Most are Sunni Muslims and, according to government estimates, make up 1.7 million people (4.8% of the population, 2021).
+According to subjective experts, the number of Tajiks in Uzbekistan ranges from 8 to 11 million or 25-30%.
+For most Tajiks, Uzbek and Russian, the official languages of Uzbekistan, are the primary languages of communication.
+Tajiks are the indigenous population of the region and have long inhabited the eastern regions of Uzbekistan.
+While their precise number is debated, it is agreed upon that Tajiks are the second largest ethnic group in Uzbekistan after Uzbeks.